abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 [See more on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties).

-### Iterable and Iterator Protocols
-Recall that an Object is not "iterable"/"built in iterable", but it does have an Iterator protocol.
-[MDN](Iterable and Iterator Protocols)
+### Object.entries(obj)
+This method returns an array of object's Own Enumerable Properties, in key value pairs.

+### Object.keys(obj)
+This does the same thing, but only returns/operates on keys, not values/pairs.

-### for of
+### Object.values(obj)
-`for of` and `for in` are iterators for Objects.
-You can find out more about them on the MDN site.
+Same as above, only values instead of keys.

 ### for in
 [`for in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) iterates over the enumerable properties of an Object.
+It **returns unordered** results.
+(If you want order, use a for loop or similar).

+`for in` is interesting because it enumerates over properties that are also in the Prototype Chain.
+MDN-recommended methods `.hasOwnProperty()` and `.propertyIsEnumerable()` can be used to.
+If you read the previous section, these should seem intuitive.

 ## Arrow Functions
 Arrow functions resolve the JS `this` problem.